PavanRangani/docs/docs/prd/tasks/task-instance.md

 ## Quick Action

-- On hover of `Status`, `Due date`, `Start date` & `RACi`, edit icon for quick action with value appears.
+- On hover of `Status`, `Due date`, `Start date` & `RACI`, edit icon for quick action with value appears.
 In case of multiple, it will be shown at only first record.
 - This action are applicable only for Open & Upcoming task.
 - When user perfoms quick action for Due date change: If the task status is On Hold & Blocked, show `No Date` options in the date picker.
 (Because Due date isn't mandatory for `On Hold & Blocked`)
 - Quick action is perform from List page and View dialog